Dear Friend of OCW,

 Help keep OCW going and growing.

 OCW is a revolutionary approach to sharing educational resources.
-The site presents the core academic content–including lecture notes, syllabi, assignments and exams–from substantially all of MIT's undergraduate and graduate curriculum freely and openly to support formal and informal learning around the world.
-Many of the site's more than 1,900 courses also include rich media resources such as video lectures, simulations, and animations.
+The site presents the core academic content — including lecture notes, syllabi, assignments and exams — from substantially all of MIT's undergraduate and graduate curriculum freely and openly to support formal and informal learning around the world.
+Many of the site's more than 2,300 courses also include rich media resources such as video lectures, simulations, and animations.
 OCW has inspired a worldwide movement that now includes hundreds of universities sharing materials from more than ten thousand courses.
+The video on this page tells the story of our beginnings, our mission, and what people can do with our content.

 Your gift to MIT OpenCourseWare demonstrates your commitment to knowledge as a public good and is an important part of OCW's overall sustainability plan, which includes support from MIT, endowment income, corporation and foundation support, and other revenue.
 Your donation is also important in demonstrating to sponsors and funders how much our visitors value the site.